JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/queries/azure-cli.md

 - a normal local-development callback
 - a second redirect URI associated with the attack flow

-Challenge-specific values were redacted from the public evidence.
+The second redirect URI carried a query string.
+It was redacted in full from the public evidence rather than partially, because a query string can carry values that are not visible as sensitive at a glance.

 ---